 The Sangre de Cristo Mountains are fault-block mountains similar to the Teton Range in Wyoming and the Wasatch Range in Utah.
 There are major fault lines running along both the east and west sides of the range and, in places, cutting through the range.
-Like all fault block mountain ranges the Sangre de Cristo’s lack foothills which means the highest peaks rise abruptly from the valleys to the east and west, rising 7,000 feet in only a few miles in some places.
-The mountains were pushed up around 5 million years ago, basically as one large mass of rock.
+Like all fault block mountain ranges, the Sangre de Cristo’s lack foothills, which means the highest peaks rise abruptly from the valleys to the east and west, over 7,000 feet in only a few miles in some places.
+The mountains were pushed up around 5 million years ago as one large mass of rock.
 The Sangre de Cristo range is still being uplifted today as faults in the area remain active.

 Highest Point: Blanca Peak (14,351′)